aap/pdp6/README.md

 ## Running

 The cpu and the console tty are implemented.
-There are no other external devices yet.
+The paper tape reader and punch are work in progress, there are no other external devices yet.
 The only things missing from the cpu are the clock to generate interrupts and the repeat key mechanism.
 The simulator reads `fmem` and `mem` to initialise the memory and fast memory.

+## File tree

+* `art` has everything graphical
+* `code` contains some test code for the PDP-6
+* `misc` contains some misc. and old stuff
+* `tools` has tools like an assembler and linker

 ## To do